mautic/mautic-community-handbook/docs/contributing/mautic_bounty_programme.rst

 5. Comment on the issue with a link to the transaction and the amount added.
 A Triage Team member can update the issue title with the bounty amount and add the Bounty label.
 6. Wait for a developer to work on the issue, or search for one.
 7. When a pull request is available, test it thoroughly and provide an approval review on GitHub; this is **mandatory** for the Core Team to consider it for merging.
 8. After merging the pull request and any companion pull requests, the contributor submits an invoice on Open Collective.
-The Core Team's Legal & Finance representative will review and approve it for payment.
+The Core Team's Legal & Finance representative reviews and approves it for payment.